victowang/BREADME.md/guides/basic_sourdough.md

 * __50 g__ Whole-Wheat flour (10%)
 * __350 g__ water (70%)
 * __50 g__ starter (10%)
-* __6~8 g__ salt (<= 2%)
+* __5~10 g__ salt (1~2%)

 #### Notes :
 * If you are just starting, reduce the hydration to around 65%, it will make the dough less sticky and easier to handle.
 * Feel free to tune the percentage of Whole-Wheat flour to yout liking, just be aware that Whole-Wheat absorbs more water and makes the dough a bit weaker.
 I have gone up to 20% Whole-Wheat flour without it affectiing the process.
-* Adjust the amount of salt to your taste.

 ## Schedule
-The making of this load is split in two days and if taking acount the starter feedings before, it is a process spread over a few days.
+The making of this loaf is split in two days.
 Let's say that day **d** is the day you want the bread to be baked.
 Here is a typycal schedule that I would follow :

 ### d-2 :
-* __12 p.m. :__ discard excess starter to and leave about 5g, feed 5g flour, 5g water to get about 15g starter
+* __12 p.m. :__ Discard excess starter (A few ideas to reduce waste [here](/guides/starter_maintenance.md)) to and leave about 5g (what is stuck in the container and spatula should be enough), feed 5g flour, 5g water to get about 15g starter

 ### d-1 :
-* __12 a.m. :__ feed starter with 20g flour, 20g water. you now have a bit more than 50g of starter
+* __12 a.m. :__ Feed starter with 20g flour, 20g water. you now have a bit more than 50g of starter
-* __7 p.m. :__ mix all the ingredients until all the flour is hydrated
+* __7 p.m. :__ Your starter should have doubled in size.
+Mix all the ingredients until all the flour is hydrated
-* __7:30 :__ knead the dough with a scooping motion until smooth and the bowl is mostly clean, cover with lid / towel
+* __7:30 :__ Knead the dough with a scooping motion until smooth and the bowl is mostly clean, cover with lid / towel
-* __Every 30 min until going to bed :__ with a wet hand, stretch and fold (4 sides)
+* __Every 30min / 1h until going to bed :__ With a wet hand, stretch and fold (4 sides)

 * __Bulk proof :__ Let it ferment overnight covered